Tyrone-Liu/ExperimentalApp/.github/ISSUE_TEMPLATE/bug_report_other.md

 ---
 name: bug_report_other
 about: Something is not working or behave abnormally [Template]
-title: "'Brief description here' [BUG]"
+title: "Brief description here [BUG]"
 labels: bug
 assignees: ''

 ---

-*The following content is a template, modify it as you want* **Describe the bug**
+*The following content is a template, modify it as you want*

+**Describe the bug**
 A clear and concise description of what the bug is.